rafaelmontas/rafaelmontas.github.io/_posts/2024-02-14-rails-swarm-hetzner.md

 ---

 In this post, I'll show you how to set up a Docker Swarm cluster on Hetzner and deploy a Rails app to it.
-We will be seting up two hosts, one for the web server acting as manager and the other for the database acting as worker.
+We will be setting up two hosts, one for the web server acting as manager and the other for the database acting as worker.

 First, let's create a new Rails app and prepare the database: